www.secureletterbox.com. We use cookies on this website for functionality and Google Analytics. If you accept cookies click on YES button.

 Then you might come across the letter box products that are claimed to meet the requirements of the Door and Hardware Federation's technical specification TS 008 (mailbox products to TS 009).
 A major problem with these products is that they too rely on the containment of the hazards and give a false sense of security against arson.

 Consider this: the first patent for Protected insertion letter box that would expel any volume of liquid from the letter/mail box at the letter plate point was granted in the UK in 2000.
-Since 2006, IdealGuard™ anti-arson security letter/mail box products that expel any volume of liquid from the letter/mail box at the letter plate point have become available on the market.
+Since 2006, IdealGuard™ anti-arson security products that expel any volume of liquid from the letter/mail box at the letter plate point have become available on the market.
 Ten and six years later, respectively, this does not appear to be a strong enough argument for DHF, which released TS 008:2012 and TS 009:2012 instructing for arson protection testing of the enhanced security letter plate and letter/mail box products against 100mL of petrol.

 Why the unsubstantiated small volume of 100mL?
 Can we impose this on the arson perpetrators to use the liquid accelerant up to this small volume?
 According to the Fire and Rescue Service, arson attacks on homes typically involve pouring one to five litres of petrol through the letterbox and setting it on fire.
 A fire that killed 37 people was started by pouring petrol from a two gallon (9 litres) canister through a letter plate.
 If this happens, where will the property occupants find themselves with the TS 008:2012 and TS 009:2012 compliant products?